 Concern for the welfare of animals is not a new idea.
 In the fourth century BC, the Chinese Taoist philosopher Zhuangzi said that compassion should permeate relations not only between humans but also between all sentient beings.
 Buddhist teachings consider caring for all sentient beings a central ethical precept.
 The Indian emperor Ashoka, who ruled in the third century BC, issued edicts against the unnecessary killing and mutilation of animals, including hunting for sport.
 He also established animal hospitals and promoted, but did not require, a vegetarian diet.
 In seventeenth-century Japan, Tokugawa Tsunayoshi, the so-called Dog Shogun, enacted various rules protecting animals, especially dogs.
 The Hebrew Bible requires that the Sabbath be a day of rest for oxen, as well as for humans, and other texts command Jews to relieve the suffering of animals, even if they belong to an enemy.
 The Koran, too, encourages Muslims to treat animals with kindness; the Prophet Muhammad is said to have cut off the sleeve of his shirt rather than disturb a cat who was sleeping on it.

 The modern animal welfare movement started in the West.
-Beginning in the early nineteenth century, first in the United Kingdom and later in other European states and North
+Beginning in the early nineteenth century, first in the United Kingdom and later in other European states and North America, governments passed laws to protect animals from at least some forms of cruelty, such as whippings and beatings, and from being deprived of food and water.
+Western states went

 - Full website and iPad access